bright/new-www/content/blog/meet-ula-–-a-bright-culture-creator.md

 And I love the feeling after the ride.
 For me it is my healthy routine.
 It is good for my mood and my body.

 ![Ula's cycling passion](/images/brightstory_cycling.png)

+## And apart from biking.
+How do you spend the rest of your spare time?

+One may think it would sound sad, even really sad, but I like my job and it happens quite often that after hours I still do things connected with my development.
+I read psychology, marketing or management books, listen to podcasts or watch some webinars.
+But I also love nature.
+I **rest best in the forest, in the mountains or at my parent’s who live in the countryside** in Suwalszczyzna.
+I love taking pictures.
+Still as amateur, but it gives me a lot of fun.

+I have also started learning Spanish recently just for myself as I needed something fresh and new.
+And there are also English classes that I run, so I think I have quite many things to focus on when I am not at Bright. 🙂